svsuman/qcore-temp/README.md

 * To run multiple test cases with different tags, use the below format:

 NODE_ENV=develop npx playwright test --grep "@HealthCheck|@Regression|@Smoke"

-* To run Test cases having multiple tags and if I have to execute those cases which are having multiple tags and i want to ensure if it has all the tags, then only it should get executed:
+* To run Test cases having multiple tags and if I have to execute those cases which are having multiple tags and i want to ensure if it has all the tags, then only it should get executed:o
 NODE_ENV=develop npx playwright test --grep "@HealthCheck.*@Regression.*@Smoke"